Chemo Patient Family Members in Danger of Exposure

 Cytotoxic Safety Discussed on Tedx Talks – January 2017

 Cytotoxic Chemicals in Chemo Drugs Are Dangerous to Families, Caregivers, and the Environment

-Cytotoxic drug dangers: it sounds counter-intuitive, but the very drugs that are used to save the lives of chemotherapy patients can seriously hurt their loved ones.
+Chemo drug dangers: it sounds counter-intuitive, but the very drugs that are used to CURE cancer can also CAUSE cancer, as well as miscarriages and birth defects.

 How Is This Possible?

 Just like vitamins and many other pharmaceuticals, Cytotoxic Chemo Drugs are excreted in active form, in various levels and lengths of time.